Evan Charlton: Early life and education

 Charlton, whose mother was Welsh, was born in London.
 He studied chemistry at University College, London, where he graduated in 1926.
 He worked for some time as an analyst for London County Council.

 Charlton led a University College fencing team and reached the threshold for Olympic selection in fencing.
 He painted at least two pictures of fencing, one of which is in the University College London Art Museum.

 Charlton's brother George, who was five years older, was a teacher at the Slade School of Art in London.
-Evan Charlton was thinking of becoming a teacher, and while waiting for a place in a teacher training college his brother invited him to spend the summer drawing and painting at the Slade.
+Evan Charlton considered becoming a teacher, so as he awaited acceptance into a teacher preparation programme, his brother extended an invitation for him to spend the summer sketching and painting at the Slade.
 One of his paintings won the Slade Prize and won him entry to a course at the college, where he studied from 1930 and 1933.
 His teachers at the college included Henry Tonks, Philip Wilson Steer and Randolph Schwabe.